SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 - semimembranosus
 - innervation by **sciatic n,-> TIBIAL n except COMMON FIBULAR on the short head of biceps**
 	- tibial n also covers the hamstrings of adductor brevis

-leg
-anterior
+	- **cutaneously innervated by the *posterior femoral cutaneous nerve*, from the sacral plexus** ( L4-5, S1-4 ) lateral compartment of thigh
+- innervation by the lateral femoral cutaneous nerve anterior thigh compartment
+- anterior femoral cutaneous n of femoral n
+- **femoral nerve**
+in the thigh: femoral triangle
+- inguinal ligament
+- medial border of sartorius M
+- medial border of adductor longus m
+- this is covereed by fascia lata has (lateral to medial is NAV)
+- femoral N
+- femoral A
+	- goes to deep femoral a br
+	- medial circumflex femoral a comes from here
+	- 		- lateral circumflex femoral a - **pass bt iliacus and rectus femoris**
+	- 		- perforating br = for tremendous collateral circulation, esp when the vessels wrap around the bone.
+		- these supply + pierce the adductor brevis and magnus muscles to eventually reach posterior thigh
+	- femoral A becomes popliteal A going thru adductor hiatus
+- femoral v

+femoral sheath = continues posterior to inguinal ligament into the femoral triangle. note that the femoral n is not in the sheath but still behind the iliacus fascia.
+- inside the sheath = femoral a + v
+- femoral ring = thickened medial edge of the femoral canal itself , the ring (lymphatics, medial)

+neck + head of femur
+- retinacular aa , lat + med circumflex aas
+- - the acitabular br of the obturator artery also supplies the head and neck

+leg -> crural fascia, very tight .
+- has anterior, posterior, and transverse intermuscular septae, making anterior, lateral, and posterior superficial + deep posterior compartments anterior
 - dorsiflex + toe extension
 - tibialis anterior
 - extensor hallucis longus
 -  extensor digitorum longus
 - **fibularis TERTIUS (also everter)**
 - innervated by deep fibular nerve of common fibular
+	- this will supply dorsum of foot, closer to the big toe and the area bt 1st and 2nd toe.
 - blood from anterior tibial a (from popliteal a as it becomes a real artery), and then the anterior tibial a will turn into the dorsalis pedis at ankle joint
+- anteriorly is the great saphenous vein, continuing down to the **dorsal venous arch medial side**
+- in the leg, we also have that prominent saphenous nerve emerging down to the medial knee ... drains to the **femoral vein at the saphenous opening** medial

-lateral = foot everters, helps with some **plantarflexion**
+- innervated by the medial cutaneous br of the saphenous n will innervate, along with the infrapatellar br of saphenous n lateral = foot everters, helps with some **plantarflexion**
 - fibularis longus = headed to the **medial cuneiform at the 1st metatarsal, reinforcing that ARCH**
 - fibularis brevis = headed to the **fifth metatarsal,** simiar to the fibularis tertius
 - **superficial fibular nerve, between the longus and brevis**
 	- from the sciatic n
 	- also from the sciatic nerve is the cutaneous supply of lateral sural cutaneous nerve from the popliteal fossa, branch off the common fibular.
+		- like under the calf sensation
 	- superficial fibular nerve = motor lateral, also 1/3 distal anterior surface of leg cutaneous, and cutaneously **majority of foot dorsum**
 	- deep fibular nerve = br off common fibular , will be **anterior motor leg, and intrinsic dorsal muscles of foot motor... skin in first web space bt great toe + 2nd.... motor for extensor hallucis brevis + extensor digitorum brevis**
-- blood supply = branch of the **fibular artery**
+- blood supply = branch of the **fibular artery** posterior leg

-posterior leg
 - **nerve for all: tibial n** and all the intrinsic foot muscles **except extensor hallucis brevis + extensor digitorum brevis**
-	- will eventually give off medial sural cutaneous nerve
+	- will eventually give off medial **sural cutaneous nerve**
-	- then sural n travels down with small saphenous v, passing thru the soleus and then thru the **tarsal tunnel posterior to medial malleolus to enter plantar foot**
+	- then **sural n** travels down with small saphenous v, passing thru the soleus and then thru the **tarsal tunnel posterior to medial malleolus to enter plantar foot**
 	- then gives rise to med + lat plantar n , supplying sensory + motor
 		- calcaneal br = of heel, cutaneous
 		- saphenous n innervate most medial of feet on plantar
 		- very lateral of feet on plantar is sural n
 - **blood; posterior tibial a**
+- small saphenous v = posterior and will **pierce into the popliteal vein eventually, from the lateral side of dorsal venous arch**
 - plantarflexion, flex toes
 - gastrocnemius with medial. + lateral head
 -  soleus